Archibald Stewart (merchant): Provost of Edinburgh

+Archibald Stewart hosted a banquet in his house (the "Great Lodging" in the Canongate) for a departing French ambassador, Bertrand de Salignac de la Mothe-Fénelon, on 10 February 1583.

+Later life

 Archibald Stewart died at Restalrig on 2 September 1584, a year before his wife.
 The money borrowed by William Kirkcaldy of Grange had not been repaid.

 Helen Acheson died on 26 March 1586.
 They had a farm at Restalrig.
 She owned fishing rights at Inverspey.
-She also had an interest in a property, a "great lodging" in the Cowgate, and paid an "annualrent" from it to the lawyer John Shairp and his wife, Eufame Acheson.
+She also had an interest in a property, the "great lodging" in the Cowgate, and paid an "annualrent" from it to the lawyer John Shairp and his wife, Eufame Acheson.
 The lodging was the venue for a banquet for Danish ambassadors in 1590 at the coronation of Anna of Denmark.
 Her will includes the debt from 1573 for money loaned to William Kirkcaldy and also money owed to her by the English commander at the "lang siege", William Drury, who had collected the queen's jewels from Kirkcaldy's creditors.

 They had no children.
 The mazer descended in the Stewart of Burray family to the Earls of Galloway.
 In 1954 the politician Jo Grimond spoke in the House of Commons that the mazer ought to be retained in Scotland, and it was purchased for the National Museums of Scotland with assistance from the Art Fund.